earthcube/geocodes/docs/setup_geocodes_services_containers.md

-#  Setup Geocodes Services and Geocodes Client Containers:
+#  Setup Geocodes Services  Containers:

 This is step 2 of 4 major steps: